nosuggest/Frcwp/README.md

 ![](https://img.shields.io/badge/license-MIT-000000.svg)
 # What is Frcwp
-It means fast risk control with python.It's a lightweight tool that automatic recognize the outliers from a large data pool.
-ALL u need to do is making the data into a dataframe with columns.
-This project aims to help people get easily method with abnormal recognition, especially forces password attacks.We wish it could be a nice Open Source which could simplify the complexity of the Data Feature Project.
+It means fast risk control with python.
+It's a lightweight tool that automatic recognize the outliers from a large data pool.
+This project aims to help people get easily method with abnormal recognition, especially forces password attacks.
+We wish it could be a nice Open Source which could simplify the complexity of the Data Feature Project.

 # Theory
 **@bolg:[风控用户识别方法](http://shataowei.com/2017/12/09/风控用户识别方法/)**